halzq/sound-fix-ubuntu24/README.md

 ```

 “The steps above are how I fixed my HDMI audio output problem.
 I am using the built-in speakers of my monitor.”
+“If this guide helped you, feel free to give it a ⭐ on GitHub — it really motivates me to keep improving it!”